 World Ventures is a pyramid scheme and are banned in many countries.
-Fans and representatives of World Venture don’t like to hear this, but ask them to try and explain the complicated commission structure and they’ll start drawing pyramids.
+Fans and representatives of World Venture don't like to hear this but ask them to try and explain the complicated commission structure and suddenly they can't stop drawing pyramids.

-Not only are they a pyramid scheme, they’re one of the worst I’ve come across so far and if you stick with me here I’ll show you why.
+Not only are they a pyramid scheme, but they're also one of the worst I've come across so far and if you stick with me here I'll show you why in this review.

 If you're looking for an honest and ethical way to make money online without needing to pressure your friends and family into joining a direct sales company then make sure you check out my top recommended make money online program here.

-- Should you become a World Ventures representative?
+- Should You Become A World Ventures Rep?